 - Just Think of the Potential: Pressman tries to use this argument, saying that the phase cloak will be the greatest breakthrough in weapons research in decades.
 Picard and Riker still don't buy it.

-- The Mutiny: Most of the crew of the Pegasus mutinied against Captain Pressman, who was violating the treaty with the Romulans to develop cloaking technology, though Pressman does have permission of certain higher-ups in Starfleet.
+- The Mutiny: Most of the crew of the Pegasus mutinied against Captain Pressman, who was violating the treaty with the Romulans to develop cloaking technology, though Pressman does have permission from certain higher-ups in Starfleet.
 Riker acknowledges the ambiguity of the situation during his confrontation with Pressman, though he's now firmly in the camp of the mutineers.

 - No MacGuffin, No Winner: Riker suggests destroying the asteroid with the Pegasus so that the Romulans can't claim it, but Pressman overrules him (and then yells at him in private).

 - No Plans, No Prototype, No Backup: Apparently, there were no schematics anywhere else than the Pegasus, since the conspirators couldn't recreate the device elsewhere.
+Justified since this is a top secret, highly illegal project.
+Since the treaty outlawed the development of cloaking technology, the schematics alone would have implicated anyone possessing them in the treaty violation, and therefore they would have never been widely circulated.

 - No Such Agency: It's said in the episode that the phasing cloak was developed by a "secret group in Starfleet security".
 While not named on-screen in this episode, this group would be revealed in Star Trek: Deep Space Nine as Section 31.